Ahmed al-Ghamdi: Early activities

 An Imam, al-Ghamdi was from Al Bahah Province in southwestern Saudi Arabia.
 It is the capital of Al Bahah Province nestled between the resorts of Mecca and Abha, Al Bahah is one of the Kingdom’s prime tourist attractions.
 Al-Ghamdi shared the same tribal affiliation with fellow hijackers Saeed al-Ghamdi, Hamza al-Ghamdi, and Ahmed al-Haznawi.
 This group is noted as being some of the more religiously observant of the hijackers, and they are thought to have met each other some time in 1999.

 During the preparations, he used the alias al-Jaraah al-Ghamdi, the only hijacker known to have used a variation of his own name.
 Al-Ghamdi quit school to fight in Chechnya against the Russians in 2000, and received a US Visa on September 3 of that year.
 In November, both he and Salem al-Hazmi flew to Beirut, though on separate flights and at different times.
 Al-Ghamdi flew on the same flight as a senior Hezbollah operative, although the 9/11 Commission could find no evidence that either knew the other.
 His family claims to have last seen him in December.

 In March 2001, al-Ghamdi is reported to have met with a Jordanian in Connecticut who has been charged with providing false identification to at least 50 illegal aliens.
 Hijackers Majed Moqed, Hani Hanjour, and Nawaf al-Hazmi are reported to have met with him at the same time.
 Inexplicably, this is more than a month before al-Ghamdi first arrived in the United States, according to the FBI and the 9/11 Commission.

 On May 2, al-Ghamdi moved from White Bear, Minnesota and arrived in Pensacola, Florida with fellow-hijacker Majed Moqed, on a student visa.
-He listed the Naval Air Station in Pensacola, Florida as his permanent address on his driver's license.
 He and Moqed moved in with Hani Hanjour and Nawaf al-Hazmi in Falls Church, Virginia.
 All four later moved into an apartment in Paterson, New Jersey.

 He called his parents in July 2001, but did not mention being in the United States.